-- I. The Superintendent shall seek grant funds to expand the financial capabilities of the School District and provide additional resources to enhance educational opportunities and to support student learning and performance. - II.
-All grant monies awarded to the School District shall be used in accordance with applicable federal and state laws and rules, grantor rules, and School Board policies. - III.
-For projects utilizing federal funds, the School District shall adhere to the requirements of Uniform Grant Guidance (UGG).
-In the event that state requirements are more stringent than federal requirements, state mandates shall be followed. - IV.
-The Superintendent shall develop procedures for grant administration that include but are not limited to - A. Application process for grant funds including School Board approval; - B. Procurement of materials and equipment; - C. Standard of conduct including conflict of interest; - D. Property control; - E. Cash management; - F. Record maintenance; - G. Financial reporting; - H. Protection of personally identifiable information; and - I. Internal evaluation of accomplishments as related to program goals.
+- I. The Superintendent shall seek grant funds to expand the financial capabilities of the School District and provide additional resources to enhance educational opportunities and to support student learning and performance. - 11.
+All grant monies awarded to the School District shall be used in accordance with applicable federal and state laws and rules, grantor rules, and School Board policies. - Ш For projects utilizing federal funds, the School District shall adhere to the requirements of United States Office of Management and Budget Uniform Administrative Requirements.
+If state requirements are more stringent than federal requirements, then state mandates shall be followed. - IV.
+The Superintendent or designee shall review grant opportunities, authorize the writing and submission of grant proposals, and develop procedures for grant administration that include but are not limited to: - Α. Application process for grant funds including School Board approval; - В. Procurement of materials and equipment; - C. Standard of conduct including conflict of interest; - Property control; D. - E. Cash management; - F. Record maintenance; - G. Financial reporting; - H. Protection of personally identifiable information; and - I. Internal evaluation of accomplishments as related to program goals.